-At the 2018 Llangollen Fringe Josh will be performing as part of a guitar/kora duo.
+At the 2018 Llangollen Fringe Josh performed a scintillating set as part of a guitar/kora duo.
 Although they are both from Wales, Josh met his stage partner - guitar player and film-maker Tim Tyson - on his first, 2007, trip to Mali.
 Tyson was there to learn Manding guitar (a Jali guitar-style that forms the basis of Manding Swing when combined with Afro-Cuban dance music) and to accompany his daughter, who was appearing at a festival.

 One aspect of how Tyson and Doughty work together can be heard on the track Shame what a fool believes, but there is a lot more to it, as Josh explains: